Dr Tara Kurrajong

 Learn more

-There are many vulval and vaginal conditions that cause women a lot of angst such as thrush, bacterial vaginosis, vaginal atrophy (vaginal dryness due to menopause) and many more.
-Embarrassment commonly prevents women from seeking help.
-This is an area of the body that should not be ignored and the female specialist GPs are very comfortable discussing these issues.
+The vulva and the vagina are an area of the body that should not be ignored and the Bubble female specialist GPs are very comfortable discussing these issues.

 Learn more

-Period problems can affect women of all ages from the beginning of menstruation all the way to perimenopause and menopause.
+Period problems can affect women of all ages from the beginning of menstruation all the way to perimenopause.

 Learn more